Japan–Kosovo relations: Sports

 Kosovan judoka Distria Krasniqi (center left) won her first gold medal at Olympic Games against Japanese judoka Funa Tonaki (left).

-Judo, a Japanese origin martial art, included into the Summer Olympic Games as an official sport for men in 1964 and for women in 1992.
-Kosovo Judo Federation was accepted into the International Judo Federation and the European Judo Union in 2012.
+Judo, a Japanese origin martial art, was included into the Summer Olympic Games as an official sport for men in 1964 and for women in 1992.
+The Kosovo Judo Federation was accepted into the International Judo Federation and the European Judo Union in 2012.
 Kosovar-Albanian judoka Majlinda Kelmendi achieved a great success and victory by winning the first gold medal for Kosovo at the 2016 Summer Olympics in Rio de Janeiro.
-Kosovan judoka Distria Krasniqi won the gold medal in women's under 48kg competition at the Tokyo 2020 Olympics, held in 2021 due to the global COVID-19 pandemic; it is the first gold medal for Kosovo at the Tokyo 2020 and the second for Kosovo at the Olympic Games.
+Kosovan judoka Distria Krasniqi won the gold medal in the women's under 48kg competition at the Tokyo 2020 Olympics, held in 2021 due to the global COVID-19 pandemic; this was the first gold medal for Kosovo at Tokyo 2020 and the second for Kosovo at the Olympic Games.